2019/2020 Competency-Based Task/Competency List for Culinary Arts II (8276/36 weeks, 280 hours)

 - Apply the principles of nutrition to menu development.

-- Explain the importance and impact of product mix and check average.
+- Explain the importance of product mix and average check.

 - Describe various cuisines and their relationship to customer preferences and expectations.